We read how God defines women in the Bible. Eight women (Gospel of Luke) are being defined, each according to her faith in God and love of God.

 Luke 2:23 The law of the Lord says, “If a woman’s first child is a boy, he must be dedicated to the Lord.”

 A sinful woman forgiven: She had saving faith (in action).
 Her sins were forgiven.
 Others looked at her external, a sinful immoral woman.
 But Jesus saw something deep, her love for Him.
 Look at her, He said.
 What did Jesus see?
-He saw her kneeling before Him, weeping and serving Him out of her unabashed love, giving all she had.
-By faith.
-God is pleased with faith in action.
+He saw her kneeling before Him, weeping and serving Him out of her unabashed love, giving all she had, by faith.
+God is pleased with faith and love in action.
 God rewards those who come to Him by faith and seek Him diligently.
 (Hebrews 11:6)

 Luke 7:36 [ Jesus Anointed by a Sinful Woman ] One of the Pharisees asked Jesus to have dinner with him, so Jesus went to his home and sat down to eat.